 There are several higher education institutions in close proximity to this site including the UIC John Marshall Law School, DePaul University, Columbia College, the School of the Art Institute of Chicago, Roosevelt University and Robert Morris University.
 Directly west of the site is the landmarked Fisher Building for rental housing and the landmarked Old Colony Building for student housing.

-The Department of Planning and Development (DPD) is actively seeking public input as it prepares to issue an RFP calling for the redevelopment of the site.
-In March 2020, DPD hosted a community meeting to provide information and offered an online survey to solicit public feedback.
+The Department of Planning and Development (DPD) hosted a community meeting to provide information and offered an online survey to solicit public feedback.

 The competition will occur in two phases, an Expression of Interest phase and then an RFP phase with selected finalists.
-The Expression of Interest phase will begin in spring 2020.
-A winning team is expected to be announced in early 2021.
-For more information, visit the C40 website.
+The Expression of Interest form and related documents are now available on the C40 website.

 5th Avenue and Kedzie Avenue